College

 3 credits

-- Integrate educational theory, research and practice using a full range of delivery strategies including traditional lecture and laboratory formats as well as newer formats such as stimulations, asynchronous and synchronous online discussion, wikis, blogs and podcasts
+• Integrate educational theory, research and practice using a full range of delivery strategies, including traditional lectures, laboratory formats, stimulations, and online learning

-- Synthesize concepts and skills from previous courses in the Teaching Certificate (must be taken as the last course in the certificate)
+• Synthesize concepts and skills from previous teaching courses (typically taken as the last course in the certificate but may be approved with permission of the instructor)

 Applying Your Certificate to Our Doctoral Program